Phragm\'{e}n's Voting Methods and Justified Representation: Introduction

-Although \phrag's methods were proposed in the same era as Proportional Approval Voting (PAV),\footnote{Proportional Approval Voting is a prominent committee voting rule due to Danish polymath Thorvald N.\ Thiele \citep{Thie95a}.
-For a detailed comparison between PAV and Phragmén's methods, we refer to the works of \citet{Jans16a} and \citet{peters2019proportionality}.} they have received hardly any attention until very recently.
-Since the publication of the conference version of this paper~\cite{BrillFJL17-phragmen} in 2017, \phrag{}'s methods became increasingly central in the analysis of approval-based multiwinner rules.\footnote{Two notable studies that predate the conference version of this paper are a survey by \citet{Jans12a} (in Swedish) and a paper by \citet{MoOl15a} (in Catalan).} In politics, variants of both \phrag's methods and PAV have been used in Swedish parliamentary elections (for distribution of seats within parties), and a version of one of \phrag's methods is still part of the election law, although in a minor role \citep{Jans16a}.
-Further, Phragmen's sequential method is used extensively in blockchain protocols as a way to guarantee a minimum level of voting power to minority interests; we formalize much of the intuitive appeal of the rule in this paper.
+Although \phrag's methods were proposed in the same era as \textit{Proportional Approval Voting (PAV)},\footnote{Proportional Approval Voting is a prominent committee voting rule due to Danish polymath Thorvald N.\ Thiele~\citep{Thie95a}.
+For a detailed comparison between PAV and \phrag's methods, we refer to \citet{Jans16a} and \citet{peters2019proportionality}.} they have received hardly any attention until very recently.
+Since the publication of the conference version of this paper~\cite{BrillFJL17-phragmen} in 2017, \phrag{}'s methods became increasingly central in the analysis of approval-based committee rules.\footnote{Two notable studies that predate the conference version of this paper are a survey by \citet{Jans12a} (in Swedish) and a paper by \citet{MoOl15a} (in Catalan).} In politics, variants of both \phrag's methods and PAV have been used in Swedish parliamentary elections (for distribution of seats within parties), and a version of one of \phrag's methods is still part of the election law, although in a minor role~\citep{Jans16a}.
+Further, \phrag's sequential method is often used for the selection of ``validators'' who participate in a blockchain consensus protocol: In the recently introduced \textit{nominated proof-of-stake (NPoS)} mechanism, members of a blockchain community can nominate other members to become validators, and the selection of a representative set of validators plays an important role for the security of the blockchain~\citep{Polk21a,polkadot-overview,CeSt21a}.